vcg3rd/todo.txt-painless-recurring/README.md

 * ice_recur is a ruby file with three requires 'ice_cube','optimist' and 'fileutils', and I have no need of Ruby and no knowledge of it.

 * recur is a perl script, assuming it's the right one.
-The link for it in the [todo.txt wiki](https://github.com/todotxt/todo.txt-cli/wiki/Todo.sh-Add-on-Directory#recur-intelligently-add-recurring-tasks-todosh-ls1-some-task2-some-other-task3-a-third-task--2013-06-11-3-of-3-tasks-shown) is called todo.txt-recurring-tasks, and the wiki project page tells you to use the command 'bump'(see below), but the word bump does not appear in the [code](https://github.com/paulroub/todo.txt-recurring-tasks/blob/master/recur), and after installing it and trying to tell todo.txt to bump a task it returns the todo.txt usage message.
+The link for it in the [todo.txt wiki](https://github.com/todotxt/todo.txt-cli/wiki/Todo.sh-Add-on-Directory#recur-intelligently-add-recurring-tasks-todosh-ls1-some-task2-some-other-task3-a-third-task--2013-06-11-3-of-3-tasks-shown) is called todo.txt-recurring-tasks, and the wiki project page tells you to use the command 'bump' (see below), but the word bump does not appear in the [code](https://github.com/paulroub/todo.txt-recurring-tasks/blob/master/recur), and after installing it and trying to tell todo.txt to bump a task it returns the todo.txt usage message.

 ![recur](https://user-images.githubusercontent.com/3229592/124200425-51b0d580-daa3-11eb-826b-bc6dc3bc21ca.png)

 * repeat has a Readme file that only says "An addon command for todo.txt-cli that marks an item done and immediately re-enters it," and it is only useful for scheduled tasks which I don't use.

 * recur and ice_recur require a second file to sit in the same directory, and all three are 5-10 years old.
-Maybe that's OK for a bash script but todo.txt itself's latest version is 08/2020.
+Maybe that's OK for a Ruby and Perl script but todo.txt itself's latest version is 08/2020.

 ## My Solution
 After coming back every year or so and trying to get any of them to work, and failing, I finally asked myself how would I implement this with what I have?
 We'll the only add-on I use is the original author's, Gina, [add and do](https://github.com/todotxt/todo.txt-cli/blob/addons/.todo.actions.d/addx).
 With this add-on sitting in my .todo.actions.d directory, the answer was simple.
 I already have this in my .bashrc: